3D Neural Scene Representations for Visuomotor Control: Related Work

 \section{Related Work}

 \textbf{3D Scene Representation Learning.} Prior work leverages the latent spaces of autoencoder-like models as learned representations of the underlying 3D scene to enable novel view synthesis from a single image~\citep{worrall2017interpretable,tatarchenko2015single}. \citet{eslami2018neural} embed this approach in a probabilistic framework.
-To endow models with 3D structures, voxelgrids can be leveraged as neural scene representations~\citep{rezende2016unsupervised,nguyen2018rendernet,sitzmann2018deepvoxels,tung2018learning,zhu2018visual}, while others have tried to predict particle sets from images~\cite{li2020visual}. \citet{sitzmann2019scene} propose to learn neural implicit representations of 3D shape and appearance supervised with posed 2D images via a differentiable renderer.
+To endow models with 3D structure, voxelgrids can be leveraged as neural scene representations~\citep{rezende2016unsupervised,nguyen2018rendernet,sitzmann2018deepvoxels,tung2018learning,zhu2018visual}, while others have tried to predict particle sets from images~\cite{li2020visual} or embed an explicit 3D representation to enable inference from never-before-seen viewpoints~\cite{saponaro2019beyond}. \citet{sitzmann2019scene} propose to learn neural implicit representations of 3D shape and appearance supervised with posed 2D images via a differentiable renderer.
 Generalizing across neural implicit representations can also be realized by local conditioning on CNN features~\cite{saito2019pifu,trevithick2020grf,yu2020pixelnerf}, but this does not learn a global representation of the scene state.
 Alternatively, gradient-based meta-learning has been proposed for faster inference of implicit neural representations~\cite{sitzmann2020metasdf}.
-Deformable scenes can be modeled by transporting input coordinates to neural implicit representations with an implicitly represented flow field \cite{niemeyer2019occupancy,park2020deformable,pumarola2020d,tretschk2020non, li2020neural,du2020neural,xian2021space,ost2021neural}; however, they typically fit one trajectory and cannot handle different initial conditions and external action inputs, limiting their use in control.
+Deformable scenes can be modeled by transporting input coordinates to neural implicit representations with an implicitly represented flow field or time-variant latent code~\cite{niemeyer2019occupancy,park2020deformable,pumarola2020d,tretschk2020non,li2020neural,du2020neural,xian2021space,ost2021neural,li2021neural}; however, they typically fit one trajectory and cannot handle different initial conditions and external action inputs, limiting their use in control.